entando/entando-docs/vuepress/docs/v6.3/docs/reference/entando-cli.md

 > ⚠ RECOMMENDED FIRST STEP ⚠ :
   - Check the dependencies (ent check-env --help)
 ```
+Check the help text (`--help`) for any command to see its specific options, e.g. `ent check-env --help`.

 ## Project Management
 These are common sequences for an Entando project.